Over the past few weeks, I’ve been attending the Citizens’ Fire Academy with the Roswell Fire Department here in Roswell.

 [NIKON D5, 14.0-24.0 mm f/2.8, ISO 7200, ƒ/7.1, 1/250]

 They are in the same church on the same day.
-The difference is the church has two types of worship services.
+The difference is that the church has two types of worship services.

 8:45 a.m.
 Contemporary Service 8:45 a.m.
 Dunwoody United Methodist Church [NIKON Z 6, 24.0-105.0 mm f/4.0, ISO 2000, ƒ/5.6, 1/100]